platomik/mie-paa/4/README.md

 **granularity from small to big:** k = {0.1, 0.2, 0.4, 0.8, 1.6}

+** small or big items are prefered: ** d= {-1; 1}

 ### Results of the measurements

 ###### Number of items (instance size)

 First measurement is done in the previous labs when we implemented different algorithms for the knapsack problem.
 And here we are summarizing all results in one plot.

 ![Instance](https://raw.github.com/platomik/mie-paa/master/4/instance.jpg)